Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment: Introduction

 In general, in most of the SIT models (except in \cite{Aronna2020} and the present paper), residual fertility is never taken into account, while it can have a strong impact on SIT efficiency.
 Indeed, in \cite{Aronna2020}, using a 2-dimensional mosquito model with constant parameters, the authors showed that the residual fertility, $\varepsilon$, is strongly linked to the basic offspring number, $\mathcal{N}$, of the wild population: when

 then SIT is efficient and the mosquito population can be lowered under any given threshold, provided that enough sterile males are released.
 However, when $\varepsilon$ is below but close to $\dfrac{1}{\N}$, the amount of sterile males increases almost exponentially \cite{Aronna2020}.
 On the contrary, when $\varepsilon>\dfrac{1}{\N}$, then, whatever the size of the sterile males releases, the wild population cannot be lowered under a certain threshold value, that can be roughly estimated \cite{Aronna2020}.
-In fact, we suspect that a too-large residual fertility (RF, shortly) could partly explain failures in some SIT programs (see for instance \cite{Iyaloo2020}).
+In fact, we suspect that a too-large residual fertility could partly explain failures in some SIT programs. \rewieverTwo{For instance, in \cite{Iyaloo2020}, a SIT program conducted on Mauritius island, which is close to R\'eunion island, the residual fertility was experimentally estimated at around $3.05\%$ $(2.29\%-3.92\%)$, which could explain why mitigated results were obtained, before a cyclone occurred and broke the experiment.
+We believe that $3\%$ of RF is too large such that the reduction of the wild population with SIT is limited.
+Indeed, in \cite{Aronna2020}, the authors showed that if RF is too large, then, whatever the size of the sterile males releases, the population cannot be lowered under a given threshold.}

 The paper is organized as follows: In section 2, we build a temperature and rainfall-dependent entomological model and an impulsive periodic SIT model.
 Then, in section 3, we provide several numerical simulations to discuss the impact of the temperature, the rainfall, the residual fertility and the mechanical control on SIT starting period and duration to reduce either the nuisance or the epidemiological.
 Finally, in section 4, we end the paper with some conclusions and perspectives.